-Several First Nations in B.C. are about to assume full control over education on their lands | CBC News
+Several B.C.
+First Nations set to take full control over education on their lands | CBC News

 Several B.C.
 First Nations set to take full control over education on their lands

-Will develop curriculums, set graduation requirements and certify teachers
+Will develop school courses, set graduation requirements and certify teachers

 Advocates say it's a move 50 years in the making.